Author: Geoff Richards

 click for full size

 Again, using Screen Builder, it was a case of selecting the desired information and inserting it into the location on either line.
 This is where things start to get a little crazy: the line text becomes a series of barely intelligable codes, and the madness doesn't stop there.
 We thought it would be fun to convert the new bit-tech logo into the right format to display on the MX6.
+After much frustrating research, we discovered we were missing a program: Char Mapper.
+Rather than a nice bitmap conversion program, to display a graphic or logo using LCDC, you have to create a Custom Character set with the image chopped up into the appropriate 5x8 pixel chunks per character.

 To build the logo, the letters 'bit-tech' were entered on Line 2 in plain text.
 We then imported the Custom Character set created using Char Mapper, which features the round logo and 'dot net' text using 5x2 blocks.
 The end result is far from perfect, and the creation process was arduous: filling in each pixel in Char Mapper using Photoshop as a guide, having overlayed a grid on our logo JPG in the image editing software.
 After lots of edits and resaving the character set, we discovered a new-found respect for the people who contributed many of the pre-defined screens available for download from the LCDC gallery.